The problem

 Once the animation was good enough, I moved to editing and Foley.
 I know audio well and video barely at all, so I handled the edit first.
 I tried CapCut because the browser version was free.

 This was surprisingly good.
 CapCut felt natural and not too obtuse or in the way.
-While I noticed it lacks some tools I would have liked, you can probably get around that with enough skill.
+It lacks a few tools I wanted, but nothing that enough skill could not route around.

 With the video blocked out, it was time for audio, my favorite part.
 I’ve been into music production since I was young, so I was already comfortable in Ableton Live.
 For the sound effects, I went for a stylized vintage CRT TV turning on and then off.